Versioning and syncing Linux config files

 We want to keep our config files organised and synced over multiple devices.
 We don't want to have our entire

-repository, because that would interfere with git
+home directory as a git repository, because that would interfere with git repositories

-inside the home directory (e.g. in ~/git/
+inside the home directory (e.g. in ~/git/).

-We solve this by creating a git
+We solve this by creating a git repository in some subdirectory of $HOME and

-defining aliases that let us conveniently work on it with the work tree set to $HOME
+defining aliases that let us conveniently work on it with the work tree set to $HOME.

 Prerequisites